The-Duke-96/Burninator/STL/readme.md

 </p>

 - For the 4010 fans: remove the front cover and glue in A4T’s Backflow Inhibitor (optional but recommended).
+  After the glue has dried, put the cover pack on.
 - One of the fans needs its wires bent toward the back.
 You may also resolder the wires.
 - Slide the fans into the sides of the cowl, same as on the Dragonburner.